RF Propagation in Mining Tunnels

 Wire Equivalents of Antenna Standoffs

-The paper presents an efficient technique to determine equivalents of antenna dielectric standoffs in the form of wires with distributed loadings.
-The capacitive coupling of the antenna tube with the ground is characterized by capacitance per unit length (e.g. in pF/foot) of the transmission line made by the tube and the ground.
-Influence of each dielectric standoff can be emulated by wire of properly determined radius and distributed loading.
-The equivalent radius and the distributed loading are determined by cross-section dimensions of the standoff and its electrical properties (relative dielectric constant).
-The relative dielectric constant can be determined the tube radius and capacitance per unit length in the presence of dielectric stand.
-Using reverse engineering, dielectric constant can be emulated if the capacity per unit length is known.
-If simple and fast model are required for fast simulation and optimization, replacement of the dielectric standoff with wires with distributed loadings is the right approach.
-It is shown that the results obtained using WIPL-D are very close to the theoretical result, which proves the concept.
+This application note presents an efficient technique to determine equivalents of antenna dielectric standoffs using wires with distributed loadings.
+The capacitive coupling of the antenna tube with the ground is characterized by capacitance per unit length.
+Each dielectric standoff can be emulated by a wire with proper radius and distributed loading, determined by the standoff’s cross-section and relative dielectric constant.
+Using reverse engineering, the dielectric constant can be accurately emulated if the capacitance per unit length is known.
+For fast simulation and optimization, replacing dielectric standoffs with wires is highly effective.
+Results obtained with WIPL-D closely match theoretical predictions, confirming the concept.

 View PDF